TStrawberry/RxElegantReuse/README.md

     ...
 }
 ```
-**Several extra  APIs for customization and convenience are waiting for your try.**
+**Several extra  API for customization and convenience are waiting for your try.**

 ## License
 RxElegantReuse is under MIT license.